Wrexham Bradley Raiders

-Wrexham Bradley Raiders are a rugby league club based in Wrexham, Wales.
-They play in the North Wales Championship competition.
+Wrexham Bradley Raiders were a rugby league club based in Wrexham, Wales.
+They played in the North Wales Championship competition.

 History

 Wrexham Bradley Raiders were formed in 2011 after discussions between the Welsh Rugby League, local coaches and rugby league supporters.
 After discussions with Wrexham Council it was agreed that they would train at Bradley Cricket Pavilion.

-Wrexham Bradley Raiders joined the newly formed North Wales Conference in 2012 finishing bottom.
+Wrexham Bradley Raiders joined the newly formed North Wales Conference in 2012.
+They finished bottom.

+The club folded in c.
+2015.